 Postcolonial and Indigenous approaches to the Environmental Humanities; Island Studies, Anthropocene and Climate Change, Militarization and Nuclearization, Critical Ocean Studies, Gender Studies; Caribbean and Pacific Island Literatures and Art

 “Ordinary Futures: Interspecies Worldings in the Anthropocene.” in Global Ecologies & the Environmental Humanities: Postcolonial Approaches.
 Eds.
 DeLoughrey, Didur, Carrigan.
 Routledge, 2015.
-[Link]
+[PDF]

 “Postcolonialism.”
 7,000 word entry for The Oxford Companion to Ecocriticism.
 Ed.
 Greg Garrard.
 2014.
 [PDF]

 “The Myth of Isolates: Ecosystem Ecologies in the Nuclear Pacific.”
 Special island studies issue of Cultural Geographies edited by Godfrey Baldacchino and Erik Clark.
 (2013).
-[Link]
+[PDF]

 Postcolonial Ecologies: Literatures of the Environment.
 Co-edited with George Handley.
 Oxford University Press, 2011.